 Day 12 Ulaanbaatar

 Fly to Ulaanbaatar and discover the Zanabazar Fine Arts Museum – named for the first Buddhist leader of Mongolia and a renowned sculptor.
-Enjoy viewing some of Zanabazar’s original works, along with the museum’s impressive collection of historical art and conclude the Mongolia tour.
+Enjoy viewing some of Zanabazar’s original works, along with the museum’s impressive collection of historical art and conclude this group tour of Mongolia.